Australia's biggest bank to enter mediation over laundering claims

-Sydney, March 23, 2018 (AFP) - - Australia's Commonwealth Bank plans to enter mediation with the country's financial intelligence agency over a major anti-money laundering civil case that could be hugely costly for the lender.
+Sydney (AFP) - Australia's Commonwealth Bank plans to enter mediation with the country's financial intelligence agency over a major anti-money laundering civil case that could be hugely costly for the lender.

 The nation's biggest bank was taken to the Federal Court in August for "serious and systemic non-compliance" of anti-money laundering laws more than 53,000 times, with watchdog AUSTRAC filing 100 other claims in December.